(This is the introduction to Shana Brown (Yakama)’s curriculum, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 Outwardly, one would presume that it is a social studies curriculum, and it is.
 This four-week unit, however, uses the local tribal history and legends as the vehicle to teach targeted reading and research skills.

 The unit elevates local tribal literature, experience, and oral history to mentor text status, worthy of the rigor that the Common Core requires.
 One cannot merely dismiss the literature with a patronizing pat on the head as the “nice little folklore of a once proud people.”
 The literary and informational merits of the selections stand on their own.

-In Episode 1, students discover the history of Celilo and its place names.
+In Lesson Plan 1, students discover the history of Celilo and its place names.
 They listen to— and teach others—the Ichiskiin pronunciations of these place names.
 They understand and are able to explain the importance of connecting past to present and future.

-Synthesis of research and drawing conclusions are the goals of Episode 4, with each student research team analyzing and evaluating their resources.
+Synthesis of research and drawing conclusions are the goals of Lesson Plan 4, with each student research team analyzing and evaluating their resources.

 A word about Independent Reading: The text choices for independent reading come from your classroom collection of local history resources.
 Students use these texts to practice skills learned in class from your Celilo mentor and to read aloud texts.

 A word about Nonfiction Reading: This unit of study will not have been students’ first exposure to nonfiction.
 If it is, you may need to spend more time scaffolding strategies to refocus when meaning is lost (word attack skills, identifying the differences between narrative and expository nonfiction, determining main idea and supporting details, drawing conclusions, etc.)